sboysel/fredr/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Changed \dontrun{} to \donttest{} for function examples sections.
+* Properly commented out non-code lines in examples sections.
+* Added packages used only for examples to Suggests section of DESCRIPTION
+* Modified examples using packages in Suggests section of DESCRIPTION to only run if the package is available.

+## Previous resubmissions

 * Modified the contents of LICENSE such that it adheres to the CRAN template for the MIT license.
 * Verified the Title section of DESCRIPTION is now in title case.